0xERR0R/blocky/docs/configuration.md

 External blacklists must be in the well-known [Hosts format](https://en.wikipedia.org/wiki/Hosts_(file)).

 Blocky uses [DNS sinkhole](https://en.wikipedia.org/wiki/DNS_sinkhole) approach to block a DNS query.
-Domain name from the request, IP address from the response and the CNAME record will be checked against configured blacklists.
+Domain name from the request, IP address from the response, and the CNAME record will be checked against configured blacklists.

 To avoid overblocking, you can define or use already existing whitelists.

 ### Definition black and whitelists

-Each black or whitelist can be either a path to the local file or a URL to download.
+Each black or whitelist can be either a path to the local file, or a URL to download.
 All Urls must be grouped to a group name.

 !!! example